 But I wasn’t.
-I was a mess, and saw nothing good in life.
+I was a mess and saw nothing good in life.

-It was then I realised that my friends, family and followers saw my Instagram life, the posts and stories, and assumed that what they were seeing was the extent of my emotions and life.
+It was then I realised that my friends, family and followers saw my Instagram life, the posts and stories, and assumed that what they were seeing was the extent of my emotions and experiences.
 That my life was all sunshine and daisies and unicorn farts.